-- Revises conditions under which a person operating a motor vehicle or vessel commits a misdemeanor by failing to submit to breath or urine testing for alcohol, chemical substances, and controlled substances. - Deletes the provisions establishing a misdemeanor for the refusal to submit to blood testing for alcohol, chemical substances, and controlled substances. - Defines the term "human-powered vessel" and restricts the operation of such vessels within the boundaries of the Florida Intracoastal Waterway. - Prohibits a livery from leasing, hiring, or renting a vessel to a person required to complete a FWC-approved boating safety education course unless the person presents certain documentation indicating compliance. - Revises boating-restricted areas to include certain areas around public or private marinas, permitted public mooring fields, and the Florida Intracoastal Waterway. - Designates Monroe County as an anchoring limitation area.
+- Effective October 1, 2021, revises conditions under which a person operating a motor vehicle or vessel commits a misdemeanor by failing to submit to breath or urine testing for alcohol, chemical substances, and controlled substances. - Deletes the provisions establishing a misdemeanor for the refusal to submit to blood testing for alcohol, chemical substances, and controlled substances. - Defines the term "human-powered vessel" and restricts the operation of such vessels within the boundaries of the Florida Intracoastal Waterway. - Prohibits a livery from leasing, hiring, or renting a vessel to a person required to complete a FWC-approved boating safety education course, unless the person presents certain documentation indicating compliance. - Revises boating-restricted areas to include certain areas around public or private marinas, permitted public mooring fields, and the Florida Intracoastal Waterway.

-• Authorizes FWC to establish anchoring/mooring/beaching/grounding protection zones for springs.

-• Prohibits the operation of vessels faster than slow speed, minimum wake upon approaching certain hazardous conditions, including approaching an emergency or construction vessel.
+- Designates Monroe County as an anchoring limitation area under certain conditions. - Authorizes the FWC to establish anchoring/mooring/beaching/grounding protection zones for springs. - Prohibits the operation of vessels faster than slow speed, minimum wake upon approaching certain hazardous conditions, including approaching an emergency or construction vessel.